sterlingdeng/QPi_Edu-RobotCar/README.md

 # Robot Controller Website

 The files enclosed provide the functionality to deploy a webserver using Flask which hosts a website that can execute python functions on the raspberry pi.
 This provides a more graphical user interface when controlling the car.
-This is built for QPi Education.
+This is built for QPi Education as a minimally viable feature.

 ## Prerequisites